John Rackham

 John Rackham (Note: Rackham is often spelled as Rackam or Rackum in historical documentation and he is also often referred to as Jack Rackham.
-Other spellings include Racum, Racan, Raccum, Wrackham, and Wrexham.) (hanged 18 November 1720) was an English pirate, operating in the Bahamas and Jamaica during the early 18th century.
-Although only referred to as John Rackham in primary sources, he is best known today by the fictional nickname Calico Jack.
-Rackham was active in 1720, towards the end of the Golden Age of Piracy, and is most remembered for having two female pirate crew members: Anne Bonny and Mary Read.
+Other spellings include Racum, Racan, Raccum, Wrackham, and Wrexham.) (hanged 18 November 1720) was an English pirate operating in the Bahamas and Jamaica during the early 18th century.
+Although only referred to as John Rackham in primary sources, he is best known today by the likely fictional nickname Calico Jack.
+Rackham was active in 1720, towards the end of the Golden Age of Piracy, and is most remembered for having two female pirate crew members: Anne Bonny and Mary Read in addition to a fictional flag.

-Rackham's life prior to piracy is unknown.
+Most of Rackham's life prior to piracy is unknown.
 The first biography of Rackham comes from Captain Charles Johnson's 1724 book A General History of the Pyrates.
 According to Johnson, Rackham was a pirate from England who served under Charles Vane before becoming captain.
 Though Johnson's version of events has become generally accepted, there is little evidence to support it.

-Rackham first appears in records around August 1720 after stealing merchant John Ham's sloop from Nassau harbor.
-After a short two-month run, Rackham was captured by Jonathan Barnet, a former English privateer, in October 1720.
+Rackham first appears in records around August 1720 after stealing merchant John Ham's sloop from Nassau harbor on 22 August.
+After a short two-month run, Rackham was captured by Jonathan Barnet, a former English privateer, on 22 October 1720.
 Rackham was put on trial by Sir Nicholas Lawes, Governor of Jamaica, and hanged on the 18th of November that year in Port Royal, Jamaica.

 Early life

 Little is known of Rackham's upbringing or early life.
 The surname Rackham is English in origin, originating from the hamlet of Rackham.
-Many Rackhams are recorded in the Norfolk and Suffolk region of England throughout the 17th and 18th century.
+Many Rackhams are recorded in the Norfolk and Suffolk counties of England throughout the 17th and 18th century.
+He may be the John Rackham born in the village of Linstead Parva in 1673.
 While A General History claimed that he was English, during his short fight with Jonathan Barnet, Rackham said he was "From Cuba."
 This could mean born in Cuba, lived in Cuba, frequented Cuba, or simply was sailing from Cuba.
 Unlike his associates Anne Bonny and Mary Read, no descriptions of Rackham's clothing were given during his trial, alongside no physical descriptions nor mention of his age or national origin.
 Claims of wearing calico clothing is not contemporary and not proveable.
 Prior to August 1720, it is difficult to say anything definitive about John Rackham's early life.